RaphaelUriol/MacOS-Hardenning-and-Optimisation/README.md

 ### Applications

 - [x] Turns on file extensions
-- [ ] Ensure Protect Mail Activity in Mail Is Enabled (manually done)
+- [ ] Ensure Protect Mail Activity in Mail Is Enabled (manually done for specific user)
-- [ ] Disable Automatic Opening of Safe Files in Safari (manually done)
+- [ ] Disable Automatic Opening of Safe Files in Safari (manually done for specific user)
-- [ ] Audit History and Remove History Items (manually done)
+- [ ] Audit History and Remove History Items (manually done for specific user)
-- [ ] Ensure Warn When Visiting A Fraudulent Website in Safari Is Enabled (manually done)
+- [ ] Ensure Warn When Visiting A Fraudulent Website in Safari Is Enabled (manually done for specific user)
-- [ ] Ensure Prevent Cross-site Tracking in Safari Is Enabled (manually done)
+- [ ] Ensure Prevent Cross-site Tracking in Safari Is Enabled (manually done for specific user)
+- [ ] Audit Hide IP Address in Safari Setting (manually done for specific user)
+- [ ] Ensure Advertising Privacy Protection in Safari Is Enabled (manually done for specific user)
+- [ ] Ensure Show Full Website Address in Safari Is Enabled (manually done for specific user)
+- [ ] Ensure Secure Keyboard Entry Terminal.app Is Enabled (manually done for specific user)

 ### Other settings (not from CIS)